cucumber-attic/gherkin/CONTRIBUTING.md

     make push-subtrees

-Next, clone each individual subtree repo (or `git pull` if you've already done so) in your working copy of each subtree, then follow the release guidelines for each component in the respective `CONTRIBUTING.md` file.
+Next, clone each individual subtree repo (or `git pull -r origin master` if you've already done so) in your working copy of each subtree, then follow the release guidelines for each component in the respective `CONTRIBUTING.md` file.